smart-edge-open/ido-specs/doc/core-network/openness_5g_nsa.md

 ## OpenNESS deployment for 5G-NSA Option 3x

-The MEC solution is dependent on the Core Network deployed.
+The MEC(Multi-access Edge Computing) solution is dependent on the Core Network deployed.
 MEC can be supported in EPC, but without a generic standardized framework.

 For MEC with EPC there are generally two approaches: SGi-based and S1-based.